Aussie Brunette Beauty Madison Gordon Shows Off Killer Curves In New Photograph

 Within less than a day of going live, the picture has garnered more than 7,000 likes and over 460 comments where fans and followers showered the model with numerous compliments.

-Apart from her fans and followers, the snap was liked by some of Madison’s fellow models too.
-These included Eden Levine, Abby Dowse, Krystle Lina, Lynnie Marie and Jillisa Lynn, among many others.
+Apart from her fans and followers, the snap was liked by some of Madison’s fellow models.
+These included Eden Levine, Abby Dowse, Krystle Lina, Lynnie Marie, and Jillisa Lynn, among many others.

 “Wow!!
 Absolutely gorgeous and sexy,” one of her fans commented on the snap.